SilvinaFigueroa/chat_api_rest/README.md

 ## API

-- **Google Generative AI (Gemini AI)**: The API used for generating personalized career advice.
-You need to add your API key to the environment variables.
+- **Google Generative AI (Gemini AI)**: Model used: gemini-1.5-flash When using the free version of the Gemini AI model, Google may log and store data for service improvement purposes.
+This includes text inputs and generated outputs.
+Users should be aware of this data usage when using the free version of the service.
+For more details, refer to Google's [AI Principles](https://ai.google/principles/) and their [Privacy Policy](https://policies.google.com/privacy).

 ## Deployment

-The application is deployed on [Netlify](https://tech-advisor.netlify.app/) using [Netlify App](https://app.netlify.com/).
+The application is deployed using [Netlify App](https://app.netlify.com/).

 ## Images

-Images used in the application are from [Undraw](https://undraw.co/).
+Images used in the application are from [Undraw](https://undraw.co/)